-In annual and final reports, PIs are required to report on the following: "What actions have been taken as a result of CCE STEM that directly or indirectly lead to the formation of ethical STEM researchers and greater attention to the goal of and means for creating ethical sociotechnical systems?"
-How is the effectiveness of these interventions being measured?

-For Institutional Transformation Research Grants, the PIs will also report on: "What actions have been taken by institutions as a result of the CCE STEM program that have directly or indirectly contributed to a culture that prizes academic and research integrity?"
+- In annual and final reports, PIs are required to report on the following: "What actions have been taken as a result of ER2 that directly or indirectly lead to the formation of ethical STEM researchers and to greater attention to the goal of and means for creating ethical sociotechnical systems?'
+How is the effectiveness of these interventions being measured? - For ITRGs, the PIs will also report on: "What actions have been taken by institutions as a result of the ER2 program that have directly or indirectly contributed to a culture that prizes academic and research integrity?'
 How is the effectiveness of these actions being measured?